beeva-arturomartinez/beeva-best-practices/frontend/general/css/README.md

   * `.listing-card__title` is an “element” and represents a descendant of `.listing-card` that helps compose the block as a whole.
   * `.listing-card--featured` is a “modifier” and represents a different state or variation on the `.listing-card` block.

+#### ID selectors
+While it is possible to select elements by ID in CSS, it should generally be considered an anti-pattern.
+ID selectors introduce an unnecessarily high level of [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) to your rule declarations, and they are not reusable.

+For more on this subject, read [CSS Wizardry's article](http://csswizardry.com/2014/07/hacks-for-dealing-with-specificity/) on dealing with specificity.

+#### JavaScript hooks

 ### Using CSS preprocessors

 Preprocessors are tools that provide meta for creating CSS files.
 These are translated into CSS files that will be inserted into the Web.